ZhuLIAO001/Unstructured_Relu_Pruning_Reduce_Depth/README.md

 ## Calculate Entropy and generate histogram

-- 'Entropy_Histogram_Model_Dataset.py' is used to calculate the Entropy of ReLU/GeLU layers' input and generate teh histogram.
+- 'Entropy_Histogram_Model_Dataset.py' is used to calculate the Entropy of ReLU/GeLU layers' input and generate the histogram.

 For example: